sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/how-search-works/index.md

 published: true
 ---

-Flex offers you several tools to help you build the right search experience for your users.
+The New Sharetribe offers you several tools to help you build the right search experience for your users.

 Note that both anonymous users (users without a login) and logged in